neeravkarani/personal/_posts/visa/2024-06-20-switzerland-work-visa.md

 <br>

 ## My timeline
+ - Interview process (Feb 15th 2024 - April 15th 2024)
- - Interview process started on Feb 15th 2024
+    - Call with Recruiter on Feb 15th 2024
+    - Interview with Hiring Manager on March 7th 2024
+    - Take-home coding exercise on March 9th 2024
+    - Technical interview 1 on March 21st 2024
+    - Technical interview 2 on March 27th 2024
+    - Soft offer on March 28th 2024
+    - Team lunch on April 2nd 2024
+    - Initial offer on April 12th 2024
     - Offer accepted on April 15th 2024
  - Contract signed on May 13th 2024
  - Work permit application filed on May 28th 2024
  - Work permit approved on June 13th 2024